stamparm/pcapy-ng/README.md

 ### Quick start ###

-Grab the latest stable release, unpack it and run 'python setup.py install' from the directory where you placed it.
+Grab the latest stable release, unpack it and run `python setup.py install` from the directory where you placed it.
 Isn't that easy?

 ### [Documentation](https://raw.githack.com/stamparm/pcapy-ng/master/pcapy.html) ###